-My teenage son, who got his braces put on last week, is a picky eater and doesn’t like to try new foods.
-It’s been really difficult finding things he wants to eat and with the holidays coming, I don’t want him to miss out on his favorite foods.
+My teenage son, who got his braces on last week, is a picky eater and doesn’t like to try new foods.
+It’s been challenging finding things he wants to eat, and with the holidays coming, I don’t want him to miss out on his favorite foods.
 It won’t really hurt his braces to eat what he likes, will it?

 Dear Concerned Parent,

 It’s always a struggle to get a picky eater to try new things.
 As a parent of a picky eater, you find yourself thinking that eating anything is better than nothing, even if “anything” isn’t always the healthiest option.
 There are many reasons to make sure your teenager follows the approved food list provided by your orthodontist.

 You Might Also Like: Can Orthodontic Aligners Double as Mouth Guards?

 Crunchy and hard foods and snacks can damage the brackets and wires that your orthodontist just placed.
 Chips, hard candy, and even ice can break brackets and loosen wires.
 If this occurs, your son will need an extra visit to his orthodontist to fix his braces’ broken parts, leading to extra time wearing his braces.

 Chewy foods and candy, such as gum, taffy, gummy, and fruit snacks, can become stuck in and around the brackets and ultimately in between your son’s teeth.
 Because his new braces are in place, it will be more difficult to remove these sticky substances from his teeth and gum line, leading to tooth decay and costly cavities and fillings.